jroeste/optimization_2/README.md

-# OPTIMIZATION_2
+# Project 2, TMA4180 Optimization 1.

-Project in NTNU course TMA4180 Optimization 1.
 In this project we use BFGS on a constrained optimization problem.

 Description of the files
 main.py :